microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 [Azure IoT Hubs](https://docs.microsoft.com/azure/iot-hub/iot-hub-what-is-iot-hub) enable IoT devices to connect securely to the cloud and transmit messages (events) that can be ingested by apps and other Azure services.
 They support bidirectional communication, and they are built to be massively scalable.
 A single IoT Hub can handle millions of events per second.
 Messages can be sent over HTTP, or using the [Advanced Message Queuing Protocol](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-what-is-iot-hub) (AMQP) or [Message Queueing Telemetry Transport](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-what-is-iot-hub) (MQTT) protocol.
 Devices can be authenticated using per-device security keys or X.509 certificates.

-In this exercise, you will provision an Azure IoT Hub for your MXChip to transmit events to.
+In this exercise, you will provision an Azure IoT Hub for your MXChip IoT DevKit to transmit events to.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If asked to log in, do so using your Microsoft account.